dawsoneliasen/dawsoneliasen.github.io/index.md

 # Writing

-I have this casual writing habit.
+I have a nasty writing habit.
 At [Orbis Tertius](https://orbistertius.substack.com), I write essays about esoterica, including but not limited to: mindfulness, literature, philosophy, futurism, work, and technology.
 <br />

 # etc.